Coins and Banknotes of Vietnam

 Thái Bình Hưng Bảo, character Đinh on the top(*)

 - "Thái Bình Hưng Bảo" with the character "Đinh [丁]" on the reverse.
-There are four types of the character "Đinh" in different styles and positions.
+There are four types of the character "Đinh" in different positions and styles.

 - "Thái Bình Hưng Bảo" with a plain reverse.
 Characters "Thái Bình Hưng Bảo" are written diagonally in clerical or regular script style.